Graciekan21/easybible/README.md

 ![Alert](/documentation/features/marks.png)

-Am using a The pop up that alerts after completing the quiz and shows the user marks of what they have  got out of the number of questions.
+Am using a The pop up that alerts after completing the quiz and shows the user marks of what they have ot out of the number of questions.

 #### The Future for the site